 No stranger to Sacramento State softball, Perez took over the head coaching duties after Kathy Strahan announced her retirement after 21 years as the program’s head coach.
-Perez has 15 years of experience at Sacramento State, including four seasons as a player (1999-02), nine years as an assistant coach (2005-13), and two seasons as the head coach (2014-15).
+Perez has 17 years of experience at Sacramento State, including four seasons as a player (1999-02), nine years as an assistant coach (2005-13), and four seasons as the head coach (2014-pres.).

 During her time as an assistant coach, Perez was influential in numerous areas of the program, including recruiting, serving as the team’s pitching coach and first-base coach, working with the catchers and infielders, as well as many other duties.

-Perez has overseen the pitchers since the 2005 season, and over that time, Hornet hurlers have accounted for 16 all-conference selections.
-At least one pitcher has earned some form of all-league recognition in 10 of those 11 seasons, and the staff easily led the Big Sky in ERA in 2013 and 2014, and finished second last season.
+Perez has overseen the pitchers since the 2005 season, and over that time, Hornet hurlers have accounted for 18 all-conference selections.
+At least one pitcher has earned some form of all-league recognition in 12 of those 13 seasons, and the staff easily led the Big Sky in ERA in 2013 and 2014, and finished second in 2015, 2016 and 2017.

 Last year, three different Sacramento State pitchers finished with sub-3.50 ERAs, including Taylor Tessier (2.83), Danielle Sperry (3.30) and Celina Matthias (3.43).
 In 2013, three pitchers with sub-3.00 ERA’s, and the team ERA of 2.33 was the top mark in the Big Sky and the 40th best in the nation among the 291 Div.
 I softball institutions.
 In 2011, all three Hornet starting pitchers received some form of all-conference accolade, including Megan Schaefer being named to the first team for the second time in her career.
 All three pitchers posted sub-2.80 ERA’s.